RUC-GSAI/Yulan-GARDEN/README.md

 5. `fil_dirty_words`: dirty words.

-6. `fil_meta`: meta information.
-Filter texts if its meta information is not allowed in the corresponding meta id.

-7. `fil_my_rules`: other custom rules.
+6. `fil_my_rules`: other custom rules.
 To make ZHEM more flexible, you can set your custom rules in `./utils/utils/my_rules.py` as functions and add the names of the functions into the setting files.

 All the hyperparamters are changable in the light of `Debugger`.